KseniiaPrytkova/postimees-articles/README.md

 - add links to articles;
 - add chess order(like on template);
 - add custom date format;
+- add aditional icon on jumbotron when mobile;
+- darken pictures, if a light picture will come from the server text will not be visible;
 - write test cases;
 - deploy on herokuapp;